-Advanced string students participate in this weekly class, focusing on the interpretation and performance of compositions from the standard repertoire.
-Students are coached on solo repertoire and learn from observing and participating in the work of their fellow students.
-These classes provide a venue for students to perform each week and to discuss the various stylistic periods, genres, and performance practices relevant to their repertoire.
+Advanced string students focus on the interpretation and performance of compositions from the standard repertoire.
+Students are coached on solo works and learn from observing the work of their peers.
+Repertoire classes provide a venue for students to perform each week and to discuss the various stylistic periods, genres, and performance practices relevant to their repertoire.

 |String Repertoire Class||Tuesday||7:00-8:00 p.m.|

-These classes for intermediate and advanced violinists and cellists are an exploration of contemporary classical and non-classical genres, including jazz, bluegrass, folk, rock, and funk.
-Students learn to play works from these styles and learn new skills and techniques such as improvisation, swing bowing, chopping, and more.
+Intermediate and advanced string students explore a range of contemporary classical and non-classical genres, including jazz, bluegrass, folk, rock, and funk.
+Through studying works from these styles, students learn new skills and techniques such as improvisation, swing bowing, chopping, and more.

 Parents of first-year string students enroll in a weekly Suzuki Parents Class.
 This integral part of the program allows parents to learn the fundamentals of first-year string study.
 By gaining skill and confidence on the instrument, parents are better able to participate in lessons and support their child’s home practice.
 Parents may rent an instrument for the first year of study.